aVolpe/vim-simpledb/README.md

 # vim-simpledb

-Vim plugin to execute postgresql or mysql commands from VIM buffer
+Vim plugin to execute postgresql or mysql commands from VIM buffer.

+## Fork

+Add the support for get all the tables with `:ShowTables`, get the columns with `:ShowColumns`, and get all elements with `:GetAll`.

 ## Installation